HP2C-DT: High-Precision High-Performance Computer-enabled Digital Twin: HP2C-DT framework

 \subsubsection{Functions}

 HP2C-DT functions can be implemented in Java, the architecture’s native language, or Python, which is supported through UNIX domain sockets for local execution.
+Python is included here to ease development and give access to scientific and AI libraries that are widely used in digital twin modeling and simulation.
 Each function follows a fixed signature, always receiving three arguments: a list or map of sensors it can access, a list or map of actuators it can control, and a map of additional \texttt{parameters} specific to the function’s requirements.
 This signature allows users to define various computational operations, such as model training, inference, state verification, or other custom computations.
 Additionally, the implemented triggers (see Section~\ref{subsec:funcs}) allow the execution of functions on demand.
+While HP2C-DT does not assign explicit priorities to triggers, each function is executed in a separate thread, relying on the operating system and JVM scheduler to manage concurrent execution.
+This approach has proven sufficient for typical workloads, and end users can implement custom prioritization or conflict resolution within their functions if needed.

+In terms of interaction with the Parallel and Distributed Execution engine, which in this framework is implemented through COMPSs agents, asynchronous functions are handled in two complementary ways.
+At the intra-function level, functions are written as ordinary sequential code, and COMPSs transforms them into a workflow based on decorators and synchronization points added by the developer.
+This remains fully compatible with other parallelization mechanisms used inside the workflow itself, such as BLAS kernels invoked by NumPy’s linear algebra routines or OpenMP parallel regions that can be wrapped as COMPSs tasks.
+At the higher level, COMPSs schedules the tasks composing the workflows and offloads them across the available nodes.
+For that, it takes into account both the characteristics of the workload and the hardware resources of each node, which are described in the COMPSs configuration files.

 Listing~\ref{lst:func-edge} shows the definition of functions in the \texttt{func} block through an example function, \texttt{VoltLimitation}, which triggers an action to disconnect the edge node from the grid when overvoltage is detected.
 The \texttt{lang} field specifies that this function is written in Java.
 The entry \texttt{type} specifies whether the function executes immediately or can be deferred.
 Here, the value \texttt{synchronous} indicates that the function's computation is urgent and must be performed as soon as it arrives.
 Otherwise, for the \texttt{asynchronous} cases, the execution would not be immediate and could even be offloaded to other nodes in the architecture, which would, in turn, be handled by the COMPSs agent.